Connectors

 Adding the Connector

-To get started, create a new applet and add the GitHub connector by clicking the + in the file list and selecting GitHub from the list of pre-built connectors.
 This will add a new file to your applet called github-connector.ts.
-Click on it to configure the connector and see the pre-written (but editable) code we give you.
+Click on it to configure the connector and see the pre-written (but editable) code that Zipper provides.

-Scopes Choose the scopes that your applet needs.
+Choose the scopes that your applet needs.
 This is determined by looking at the specific API methods you'll be calling.

-Require users to auth
+Require users to auth?

 The github-connector.ts file exports the following: